HomeBlogControl Chart: A Practical Guide to Flawless Process Management

 Application of the S-chart

 An S-chart, or standard deviation chart, fulfills a similar role to the R-chart but comes into play when the sample size is relatively large.
+How to use S-charts for large sample data is an important consideration.
 By using standard deviation as a measure of dispersion, the S-chart offers a refined representation of variability, advantageous in complex or advanced manufacturing scenarios where precision is paramount.

 Attribute Control Charts